b-dmitry1/BIOS/README.md

 * Cyrix Cx486SLC-V25 CPU
 * Texas Instruments TI486SXLC2-G50 CPU

+Some board images could be found in the [pictures directory](pictures).

 Tested with an emulators:
 * Bochs 2.6.11 (require USE_ADDON_ROMS and USE_IDE_HDD in "config.inc" to use Bochs's Video BIOS and HDD)